flatcar-archive/flatcar-docs/os/notes-for-distributors.md

 ## Image customization

-There are two predominant ways that a Flatcar Linux image can be easily customized for a specific operating environment: through Ignition, a first-boot provisioning tool that runs during a machine's boot process, and through [cloud-config](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md), an older tool that runs every time a machine boots.
+There are two predominant ways that a Flatcar Container Linux image can be easily customized for a specific operating environment: through Ignition, a first-boot provisioning tool that runs during a machine's boot process, and through [cloud-config](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md), an older tool that runs every time a machine boots.

 ### Ignition